Abhinav-gh/IoT-Smart-Energy/FL_demo/fl-demo/README.md

-# fl-demo: A Flower / sklearn app
+# fl-demo: A Flower / PyTorch app

 ## Install dependencies and project